-In Chapter 2, "Switch Integration Planning", you completed worksheets to help you administer the system.
-Refer to the worksheets in Chapter 2 as you continue with the DCIU link administration process.
+In Chapter 2, "Switch Integration Planning", you completed administration worksheets.
+Refer to the worksheets in Chapter 2 for the DCIU link administration process.

 When you access the screen, the cursor appears in the Extension Length field.
 The Switch Link Type and Switch Release fields are display only.
-When you installed the switch integration software, you entered the switch link type and switch release information.
 You cannot change the information in these fields.
-For more information on the installation process, refer to Intuity System Software Installation, 585-310-
+If these fields do not match the switch, contact your remote maintenance center.
+You may need to reload the switch integration software.

 - 3. Enter the extension length, 3, 4, or 5, of the dial plan in the Extension Length field.
-Refer to Worksheet B: in Chapter 2 to determine the extension length. - 4.
+Refer to Worksheet B: Voice Port Extensions and Names, in Chapter 2 to determine the extension length. - 4.
 Enter the number of the host switch in the Host Switch Number field.
 Valid host switch numbers range from 1 to 20.
 The number for the host switch on a non-DCS integration is usually 1. - 5.
 Enter the AUDIX number in the AUDIX Number field.
-Refer to the Machine-ID field on Worksheet D:, section 3, or Worksheet E:, section 3, to find the number.
+Refer to the Machine-ID field on Worksheet D: Assign the Data Link for System 75, DEFINITY G1, G3i, G3i-Global, G3s, and G3vs Switches, section 3, or Worksheet E: Assign the Data Link for a DEFINITY G3r Switch, section 3, to find the number.

 - 6. Enter the logical channel number in the AUDIX Port Logical Channel field.
 Logical channels range from 1 to 20. - The logical channel is the same number as the Interface Link and the Remote Processor Channel on the switch.
-Refer to the Machine-ID field on Worksheet D:, section 3, or Worksheet E:, section 3, to find the number. - 7.
+Refer to the Machine-ID field on Worksheet D: Assign the Data Link for System 75, DEFINITY G1, G3i, G3i-Global, G3s, and G3vs Switches, section 3, or Worksheet E: Assign the Data Link for a DEFINITY G3r Switch, section 3, to find the number. - 7.
 Enter the switch port in the AUDIX Port Switch Port field.
 Valid switch port numbers range from 1 to 64. - On a DEFINITY G3r switch, the number relates to the local channel.
-Refer to the Processor Channel section of Worksheet E:, section 2, for the correct number. - On a System 75, DEFINITY G1, G3i, G3s, and G3vs switch, the number relates to the processor channel.
-Refer to the Processor Channel section of Worksheet D:, section 2, for the correct number. - 8.
-Press SAVE to update the system with the changes you entered.
-After you press the key, you see a message that indicates that the switch link is resetting. - 9.
-Press CANCEL to exit the Switch Interface Administration screen and return to the Intuity system main menu.

-You have completed the Intuity system administration required for a DCIU switch integration.
-Proceed to Chapter 8, "Acceptance Test Administration", and complete the procedures in that chapter.
+Refer to the Processor Channel section of Worksheet E: Assign the Data Link for a DEFINITY G3r Switch, section 2, for the correct - On a System 75, DEFINITY G1, G3i, G3s, and G3vs switch, the number relates to the processor channel.
+Refer to the Processor Channel section of Worksheet D: Assign the Data Link for System 75, DEFINITY G1, G3i, G3i-Global, G3s, and G3vs Switches, section 2, for the correct number. - 8.
+Press (SAVE) to update the system with the changes you entered. - After you press the key, you see a message that indicates that the switch link is resetting. - 9.
+Press CANCEL to exit the Switch Interface Administration screen and return to the Lucent INTUITY system main menu. - 10.
+Determine your next step: - a.
+If you are installing a Lucent INTUITY system in the United States or Canada, you have completed the Lucent INTUITY system administration required for a DCIU switch integration.
+Continue with Chapter 8, "Acceptance Test Administration", and complete the procedures in that chapter. - b.
+If you are installing a Lucent INTUITY system outside of the United States or Canada, continue with "Country Parameter Administration" on Page 7-9.

-Administer the Intuity System for a DCS Network Switch Integration
+Administer the Lucent Intuity System for a DCS Network Switch Integration

-Use the instructions in this section to administer the Intuity system for a DCS network switch integration.
+Use the instructions in this section to administer the Lucent INTUITY system for a DCS network switch integration.
 Do not perform the procedure in this section unless you have a DCS network.
-Refer to the "Administer the Intuity System for a Non-DCS Switch Integration" section for instructions on administering the Intuity system without DCS.
+Refer to the Administer the Lucent INTUITY System for a Non-DCS Switch Integration section for instructions on administering the Lucent INTUITY system without DCS.

-When you update the Switch Interface Administration screen, the Intuity system resets the DCIU switch link.
+When you update the Switch Interface Administration screen, the Lucent INTUITY system resets the DCIU switch link.